cec5/COMP3074-Cortez/README.md

 # COMP3074-Cortez
 COMP3074 Computer-AI Interaction
-This will contain labwork and the chatbot for this class
+This will contain MAILA, the chatbot built for the coursework